tbersez/theobroma_genomics/README.md

 ### BLASTp run

 BLASTp is run in order to align every selected peptide with every other.
 Such alignment can be quite long, even if the use of peptides sequences makes it faster.
-A tab like file is outputed by the BLASTp.
+A tab like file is outputed by BLASTp.
 That one is used to cluster protein into duplication families.

 ### Clustering of BLAST results